digitallysavvy/golang-image-organizer/README.md

 Download from: https://exiftool.org/

-When ExifTool is available (either embedded or system-installed), the application will automatically use it to:
+When ExifTool is installed on your system, the application will automatically detect and use it to:

 - Extract GPS coordinates and creation dates from video files
 - Extract GPS coordinates from HEIC/HEIF files
-- Provide much better metadata extraction than fallback methods
+- Provide comprehensive metadata extraction for all supported formats

+### What happens without ExifTool?

+The application will still work perfectly for most image formats!
+Here's what you get:

+**✅ With ExifTool (Recommended):**

+- Full video metadata extraction (dates, GPS)
+- HEIC/HEIF GPS coordinates
+- Enhanced metadata for all formats

+**⚠️ Without ExifTool:**

+- Standard image formats work perfectly (JPEG, PNG, TIFF, etc.)
+- Videos and HEIC files use filename timestamps or file dates
+- Limited GPS extraction for HEIC/HEIF files
+- App will show helpful installation instructions

 ## Date Extraction Methods